Carina-P/Love-Pilates/README.md

 ### User Stories:
 All clients:
-- As a user I want to know more about the **instructors**
+- As a user I want to know more about the **instructors**.
+[Implementation](https://github.com/Carina-P/Love-Pilates/blob/master/wireframes/implementation-instructors.jpg)
 - As a user I want to see at **what time different classes** are.
+[Implementation](https://github.com/Carina-P/Love-Pilates/blob/master/wireframes/implementation-classes-times.jpg)
 - As a user I want to know **what the different class do** and find the right class for me.
-[Implementation](wireframes/implementation-classes.jpg)
+[Implementation](https://github.com/Carina-P/Love-Pilates/blob/master/wireframes/implementation-classes.jpg)
 - As a user I want to find **contact information** to the studio so I can ask my questions.
+[Implementation](https://github.com/Carina-P/Love-Pilates/blob/master/wireframes/implementation-contact.jpg)
-- As a user I want a **link to join a online class**
+- As a user I want a **link to join a online class**.
+[Implementation](https://github.com/Carina-P/Love-Pilates/blob/master/wireframes/implementation-join.jpg)
-- As a user I want to see **pictures and photos** Especially for potential clients:
+- As a user I want **quotes and photos**.
+[Implementation](https://github.com/Carina-P/Love-Pilates/blob/master/wireframes/implementation-quotes.jpg)
+Especially for potential clients:
-- As a user I want to get a **"feeling for the studio"**, what it offers, the atmosphere and how professionel they are.
+- As a user I want to get a **"feeling for the studio"**, what it offers, the atmosphere and how professionel they are. - Se all implementations.
-- As a user I want to **sign up for membership**
+- As a user I want to **sign up for membership**.
+[Implementation](https://github.com/Carina-P/Love-Pilates/blob/master/wireframes/implementation-signup.jpg)

 ### How the features are prioritized:
 1. **Sign up for membership** - important way to keep in touch with clients especially during pandemic, so they remember the studio when times are normal again.